 The Center for Justice and Mental Health Partnerships

 Reach out to this support center if you are interested in developing or improving initiatives related to jails, courts, reentry, community-based services, state-wide efforts, and more.

 Reach out to this support center if you are interested in, improving law enforcement and community responses, 911 initiatives, crisis services, and more.

 These 14 learning sites are agencies across the country that have excelled in working with their behavioral health partners to improve outcomes for people with mental health needs, co-occurring substance use needs, and experiencing homelessness.
 Each learning site brings a wealth of expertise in using technology to connect officers with clinicians when they are on the scene with a person in crisis, implementing rapid mobile crisis responses, providing mental health training for officers, and more.

-Mental Health Court Learning Sites
+Criminal Justice-Mental Health Learning Sites

 The new Criminal Justice-Mental Health Learning Site Program includes a select set of 10 communities from across the country who are using innovative practices to improve outcomes for people with behavioral health needs in the criminal justice system.
 These programs provide peer to peer learning and mentoring opportunities to programs nationwide.
 They are helping to “move the needle” with programming and interventions that span the criminal justice system, including with court-based, jail-based, reentry, and probation models.
 The following learning sites were selected by the CSG Justice Center and BJA to share their expertise and knowledge with other criminal justice and mental health agencies and organizations.

 |Prosecutor-Led Diversion||Pinal County Attorney’s Office Adult Diversion Program||Pinal County, AZ|